Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 The credit bureaus take all the information they accumulate, run it through their unique formulas, and the end result is the number.
 This number changes frequently with the passage of time and many items, both positive and negative, will cease to be included over time.

-Positive items remain and have value for a limited time, but negative items can remain on credit reports and affect a credit score for a long time.
-For this reason, it is important to review your credit reports regularly and take steps to eliminate negative information and enhance the positive data.
+Positive items can remain on your credit report indefinitely, however, most closed accounts are aged off after 10 years.
+Most negative items remain on credit reports for 7 years.
+It is important to review your credit reports regularly and take steps to eliminate negative information and enhance the positive data.

 There are three main consumer credit reporting agencies in the United States – Equifax, Experian, and TransUnion.
-Without getting into a lot of historical information and research, suffice it to say these three provide their data to their customers for a fee.
+These three provide their data to their customers for a fee.

-Because of constant fluctuation of about 20 points around an average score, consumers should try to be aware of where their credit score sits and what can be done to increase the number as high a level as possible.
+Because of constant fluctuation of about 20 points around an average score, you should be aware of where your credit score sits and what can be done to increase the number as high a level as possible.

 Good credit means consumers pay lower interest rates on loans, get cheaper insurance coverage and have improved job opportunities.